Jaxus1/Dissenter-Bookmarklet/README.md

 After you add it to your bookmarks bar, make sure you're logged in on https://dissenter.com or you won't be able to comment or rate the posts.
 To use a bookmarklet, you must click the bookmark.

 I've been working tirelessly to try to get as many browsers as I can.
 I understand that people come from all walks of life, and might not be using chrome, firefox, or opera.
 I have several desktop browsers I will be testing very soon.
-These browsers are SRW Iron, Dooble, Côc Côc (Vietnamese browser), Comodo Dragon, Comodo Ice Dragon, 360 secure, Torch, Epic Privacy Browser, Avast Secure Browser, Blisk browser, Colibri.
+These browsers are Dooble, Côc Côc (Vietnamese browser), Comodo Dragon, Comodo Ice Dragon, 360 secure, Torch, Epic Privacy Browser, Avast Secure Browser, Blisk browser, Colibri.

 There are also other web browsers that I may consider as well, including  Xvast, Polarity, TheWorld Chrome, Naver Whale, Kinza, Iridium, Tungsten, Ghost Browser, Superbird, Lulumi, Chedot, Orbitum, Cent Browser.